ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 ## Remaining/Planned Features:

-- Better services cleanup than entware and division
+- Better services cleanup than targetting entware and diversion
 - Allow Beta to Production upgrades of the same version

 - Notes: